 Encourage your employees to be curious, fighting urges to default to old or more comfortable ways and relentlessly asking “why” customers would want to purchase your solutions.
 Continue to strive for customer-driven solutions, whether your customers are internal, other businesses, or consumers, by asking what are the customers’ needs and pain points, and working backwards form there.
 When your team needs to be jogged out of the status quo, apply a constraint like “how would you communicate if all phones disappeared” to see what creative solutions may lie dormant.
 The pandemic has shown us how quickly we can adapt and evolve away from stable, predictable processes and ways of working.
 Organizations should feel confidence now that they too can embody a growth mindset and go after innovation opportunities that they may have been shelved pre-pandemic.

 Lead with Empathy and Vulnerability as a Foundation for an Innovative Culture

-Define Innovation for your Organisation Over the Long Term
+Define Innovation for your Organization Over the Long Term

-Successful innovation requires an organisation to think long-term, making innovation a priority connected to organisational strategy, committing resources to it, and working diligently to turn commitment into tangible and measurable results.
-In context of past successes and changes in consumer behaviour, reevaluate your organisation’s innovation strategy and ambitions.
+Successful innovation requires an organization to think long-term, making innovation a priority connected to organizational strategy, committing resources to it, and working diligently to turn commitment into tangible and measurable results.
+In context of past successes and changes in consumer behavior, reevaluate your organization’s innovation strategy and ambitions.
 Understand which innovation strategies are no longer relevant in the post-pandemic world, like repurposing infrastructure to build face masks.
 Identify which strategies can be repurposed to solve new problems, like applying telemedicine and remote monitoring to new and unique use cases that may not have seemed possible before.